Slideshow image

 Wishing You and Yours and All of the Diocese a Very Merry and Blessed Christmas and Prosperous and Joyous New Year.
 Thank you for your message of hope as it is as Bright as the beautiful Christmas Star that lit our sky on a dark and dreary night.
 God Bless.

-Patricia and Wesley Margisn, Parish of Richmond. over 3 years ago
+Patricia and Wesley Margisn, Parish of Richmond. almost 4 years ago

 We extend the very best wishes for good health, and happiness in this, our New Year 2021.
 Thank you for the encouraging Christmas message.
 May you and your wife experience many Blessings.
 God be with all .